BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 In the previous section we overviewed the theory of how to create P2SH transactions to hold Bitcoin Scripts.
 The actual practice of doing so is _much more difficult_, but for the sake of completeness, we're going to look at it here.
-Be aware that this is probably not something you'd ever do with an API, so if this gets to intimidating, be aware that we'll returning to pristine, high-level Scripts in a moment.
+This is probably not something you'd ever do without an API, so if it gets to intimidating, be aware that we'll returning to pristine, high-level Scripts in a moment.

 ## Create a Locking Script

 Any P2SH transaction starts with a locking script.
-This is the subject of chapters 7-10.
+This is the subject of chapters 7 and 9-10.
 You can use any of the Bitcoin Script methods described therein to create any sort of locking script, as long as the resulting serialized `redeemScript` is 520 bytes or less.

 _Why are P2SH scripts limited to 520 bytes?_ As with many things in Bitcoin, the answer is backward compatibility: new functionality has to constantly be built within the old constraints of the system.
 Is this case, 520 bytes is the maximum that can be pushed onto the stack at once.
 Since the whole redeemScript is pushed onto the stack as part of the redemption process, it hits that limit.